 Rory and Roxy Reviews

-Rory and Roxy are sisters.
-They love to read books.
-Especially books about children.
-They are six and four years old and have been read to since they were born.
-They are learning to read and are so proud.
+Rory and Roxy are sisters and best friends.
+They are eight and six years old.
+They love to read books with their family.
 They have big vocabularies and even bigger hearts.
-With the help of their “Papa” they are proud to present you with their reviews of books found in the Stand For The Silent store.
+They would love to see a world where no one was bullied.
+With the help of the SFTS family, they are proud to present you with their reviews of books found in the Stand For The Silent store.

 Roxy loves collecting rocks.
 She has 102.
 Big rocks, little rocks, shiny rocks, interesting shaped rocks, perfectly smooth rocks, and even fossilized rocks.
 When we got the chance to read and review Kind Rocks Island by Debbie Lemke, we were excited!